mj10777/mapmbtiles/README.md

 ***

-The original 'Map Tile Cutter' project also had routines for installing under `macosx` and `win32`
+The original `Map Tile Cutter` project also had routines for installing under `macosx` and `win32`
-* these have remain unchanged and may or may not work
+* these have remained unchanged and may or may not work

 ---